arhan-burak/EE241_Home_Automation/README.md

 - Energy Efficiency 🔋:
 > Use smart devices to optimize energy consumption, such as adjusting heating/cooling and turning off unused appliances.
 - Security 🛡️:
-> Implement real-time monitoring and alert systems to enhance home safety, including smart locks, cameras, and motion sensors.
+> Implement real-time monitoring and alert systems to enhance home safety, including smart locks and motion sensors.
 - Accessibility 📱:
 > Provide remote access and control through a web interface.
 - Scalability 🔩: